 Results

 Table 2 shows descriptive statistics for the key variables.
 We can see that there is a significant association between the age, sex, whether an emergency admission, and length of stay with whether a patient replied after the first or subsequent mailing.
+Those who responded to the first mailing tended to be older, have a shorter length of stay, were more likely to have had an emergency admission than a planned admission and were slightly more likely to be male than female.
 Figure 1 shows the distribution of response times following the three mailings.
 It can be seen that response times after the second mailing are shorter, while those after the third mailing are longer.
 The mean time to reply to the first mailing is 11.9 days; the mean time to reply after the second mailing is 9.98 days; and the mean time to reply after the third mailing is 13.2 days.
 This is at least in part an artefact of the survey’s design, as the maximum possible time to reply to the first mailing is determined by the time the first reminder is sent out.
-Similarly, the maximum time to respond after the first reminder is fixed by the time the second questionnaire is sent, and this is typically rather shorter than the gap between the first and second mailings.
+Similarly, the maximum time to respond after the first reminder letter is fixed by the time the second questionnaire is sent, and this is typically rather shorter than the gap between the first and second mailings.

 Table 2.
 Descriptive statistics